ZON, the Region's First Fully Decentralized Mobile E-commerce Platform, Closes UAE's Largest Ever Seed Funding Round

 "Because of the global health crisis caused by COVID-19, retailers have observed a 40 to 50% downturn in brick-and-mortar sales for the first quarter versus the previous year.
 More recently, due to mobility restrictions and fear of going to public places, consumers are turning to e-commerce for their daily needs."

 Marwan Al Damrawi , a healthtech investor and digital entrepreneur who, along with two individual investors, made it possible for ZON to close its US$8 million seed round, believes ZON will not only e-commerce in the UAE, but also in the wider MENA region and other emerging markets in Asia and Africa.
 "UAE is a haven for entrepreneurs, looking to build out tech-based platforms that can then be scaled and exported or aggregated to larger markets.
-It is one of the best places in the world to incubate a revolutionary idea," says Al Damrawi, who co-founded Arab GT and has over 8 years of successful investment track record and considerable media followership with over 2 million followers.
+It is one of the best places in the world to incubate a revolutionary idea," says Al Damrawi, who has over 8 years of successful investment track record and considerable media followership within Middle East and North Africa region.

 "I see tremendous potential for the decentralized real-time demand supply matching technology of ZON to scale internationally and change the game in other parts of the globe, where retail business ownership is fragmented and where smartphone penetration is on the increase," says Al Damrawi.